 The history of this church, more formally known as Misíon San Francisco de Asís, is the history of the early city, and there is no other surviving building that is more intrinsic to the early days of the town’s formation.
 The tale goes back to the storied summer of 1776, when this site, then an uninhabited grove, was selected for a mission in a network that ran up and down the coast.
 Its first Mass was celebrated under a temporary shelter.
 The current building dates from 1791 and is the oldest in town.
 For such a rich representative of a city that has lost so much of its history, this place is a rare glimpse into the not-so-distant past and the troubled origins of California.
-This adobe-walled building, with its 4-foot-thick walls and rear garden, is hushed and transporting, and a precious survivor from California’s colonial days.
-It’s also almost entirely original, having survived the 1906 quake by dint of good old-fashioned craftsmanship, and as you roam, you’ll encounter gorgeous altars brought from Mexico during the days of the Founding Fathers.
-The trusses, lashed together with rawhide, are made of redwood, and in 1916, they were reinforced with steel.
+With its 4-foot-thick walls and rear garden, this precious survivor from California’s colonial days is a hushed and transporting place indeed.
+It’s also almost entirely original, having survived the 1906 earthquake by dint of good old-fashioned craftsmanship—its trusses, lashed together with rawhide, are made of redwood, although in 1916, after the quake, they were reinforced with steel.
+As you roam around the place, you’ll encounter gorgeous altars brought from Mexico during the days of the Founding Fathers.